Skip to main navigation Skip to main content

 Background

-Kentucky’s Workforce Pell Grant Program outlines the approach to identifying, evaluating, and recommending short-term workforce training programs for state approval under KAR XXXXX.
+Kentucky’s Workforce Pell Grant Program outlines the approach to identifying, evaluating, and recommending short-term workforce training programs for state approval under 787 KAR 2:050E.

 Program Eligibility Standards